skyeBreach/breachly/docs/project/tasks/pre-release-project-task-management-system.md

 # Pre-Release Project/Task Management System

-A local project/task management system needs to be implemented that will be used prior to the 1.0.0 release of BreachTaskOps to properly track what needs doing.
+A local project/task management system needs to be implemented that will be used prior to the 1.0.0 release of BreachOps-Task to properly track what needs doing.
 Initially Kanbn has been setup to facilitate this, but it is not ideal as it lacks a large amount of features we require.

-Once v1.0.0 is released, we will migrate away from this system in favour of utilizing BreachTaskOps itself to manage the project.
+Once v1.0.0 is released, we will migrate away from this system in favour of utilizing BreachOps-Task itself to manage the project.

 ## Sub-tasks